aledevv/real-chessboard-to-fen/README.md

 I took inspiration from the work of @shainisan.
 Repo **[here](https://github.com/shainisan/real-life-chess-vision?ref=blog.roboflow.com)**.

 ## Usage
-Download using the command:
+Download through the command:
 ```bash
 git clone https://github.com/aledevv/real-chessboard-to-fen.git
 ```

-The notebook app.ipynb contains all the code.
+The notebook _app.ipynb_ contains all the code for detection.
-Folder image contains pictures to process.
+_images_ folder contains pictures to process.

 ## Detection process
 1. User takes a photo of their chessboard